artsy/eigen/CHANGELOG/android-changelog.md

     - Release deep zoom - mounir

   - Dev changes:
+    - Decrease the counter on the app icon by 1 when the user clicks on the activity panel item and this notification is marked as read - dimatretyak
     - small improvements for `BottomTabsModel` - dimatretyak
     - add purple line on RetryErrorBoundary screen - gkartalis
     - remove smudge unleash experiment from search - gkartalis